-Also called tindora, this ivy gourd is native to many parts of India but most popular in Gujarat and Bengal.
+Also called tindora is native to many parts of India but most popular in Gujarat and Bengal.
 It is a delicate yet versatile vegetable, could be used in curries, braises and roasts.
 Here is a simple preparation inspired by the cuisine of Calcutta.
 The mustard oil heat balances nicely with the sweetness of the coconut milk.
 You can usually find tindora in Asian grocery stores.

 makes 4 cups